DDI-Talent/coding-out-loud/README.md

 Coding out loud is a way for developers to share their thinking process as they code.
 It's always valuable to learn how other people think about problem solving and it can be fun too :)

-## Future Events (always 1st Monday or each month):
+## Future Events (always 1st Friday of each month):

-- 4 Oct 2024 10-11am - (join via collaborate link, TBA)
+- 4 Oct 2024 11-12am - (join via collaborate link, TBA)
 - 1 Nov 2024 10-11am - (join via collaborate link, TBA)